ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Introduction

-Simulation is a critical component to testing fishery stock-assessment methods [@hilborn1987; @hilborn1992; @rosenberg1994; @peterman2004].
+Simulation is a critical component to testing fishery stock assessment methods [@hilborn1987; @hilborn1992; @rosenberg1994; @peterman2004].
 With simulation, we can evaluate the precision and bias of complex assessment methods in a controlled environment where we know the true state of nature [@hilborn1992].